Kevin Garnett: Frustration (2004–2007)

-On January 4, 2005, Garnett scored a career high 47 points to go along with 17 rebounds in a 115–122 loss to the Phoenix Suns.
-He was also named to the All-NBA Second Team, but the Timberwolves failed to make the playoffs for the first time in eight years with a record of 44–38.
+On January 4, 2005, Garnett scored a career-high 47 points and grabbed 17 rebounds in a 122–115 loss to the Phoenix Suns.
+At the end of the season, he was named to the All-NBA Second Team.
+However, the Timberwolves failed to qualify for the playoffs for the first time in eight seasons, finishing with a 44–38 record.
+Garnett expressed frustration over the midseason firing of longtime head coach Flip Saunders.

 The 2005–06 season brought more frustration for Garnett.
-Sprewell turned down a three-year, $21 million extension, and the Wolves wary of his injuries and age, traded Cassell for the much less effective Marko Jarić, and the team's record for 2005–06 fell to 33–49.
-Despite Garnett's play, the team logged the second-worst record since Garnett joined the franchise.
+In the offseason, Minnesota did not re-sign Latrell Sprewell after he turned down a three-year, $21 million extension, and traded Sam Cassell for the much less effective Marko Jarić.
+Despite Garnett's play, the team logged the second-worst record since Garnett joined the franchise, falling to 33–49.
 The Timberwolves' record dropped further in 2006–07, going 32–50 that season.
 In both of those seasons, Garnett earned All-NBA Third Team honors.

 During the 2007 off-season, Glen Taylor admitted that although he planned on retaining Garnett, he finally listened to trade offers.
 Garnett's name was mentioned in various trade rumors involving the Chicago Bulls, Los Angeles Lakers, Golden State Warriors, Indiana Pacers, Boston Celtics, Phoenix Suns, and Dallas Mavericks.
 Garnett later confirmed that his preferred trade destinations were the Lakers, Celtics, and Suns.
 He had initially contacted Lakers superstar Kobe Bryant about joining the team as the Lakers were his initial top choice but Bryant didn't answer or return the calls.
 Garnett stated, "I'm just being honest with everybody.
 I wanted to link with Kobe.
 Kobe and I had a different connect.
 When Kobe-Shaq went on their little thing, a lot of people went with Shaq.
 A lot of people didn't even fuck with Kobe.
 You know, Kobe, whatever.
 One of the very few to just stay with him.
 I was a neutral guy, anyway.
 I show everybody love.
 I tried to link with him, and I couldn't get him on the line."
 The Lakers originally had a trade framework in place that involved Lamar Odom and Andrew Bynum.